nens/lizard-tile-dashboard/configuration/clientConfiguration.rst

 - feature_title_property the name of this layer, used as a header above the layer's properties
 - getfeatureinfo_properties is an array of objects like [{ "key": "height", "name": "Height above sea level"}] that define which items from the features to show.
   The key should be present in the GetFeatureInfo response.
-You can also add isUrl: true to getfeatureinfo_properties to show the value (the key) as a clickable url, where the value of the key is used as url to link to. isUrl is optional and can be used for any getfeature property.
+You can also add `"isUrl": true` to getfeatureinfo_properties to show the value (the key) as a clickable url, where the value of the key is used as url to link to. isUrl is optional and can be used for any getfeature property.
 An example for a getfeature property with isUrl: {"key":"energy reeks", "name":"energie reeks", "isUrl":true}

 Tile type: timeseries